Today's Webtoon

 Today's Webtoon (Korean: 오늘의 웹툰) is a South Korean television series starring Kim Se-jeong, Choi Daniel, and Nam Yoon-su.
 It is a remake of a Japanese drama, which was based on the manga series Jūhan Shuttai!.
-It aired from July 29 to September 17, 2022 on SBS TV's Fridays and Saturdays at 22:00 (KST) time slot for 16 episodes.
+It aired from July 29 to September 17, 2022 on SBS TV's Fridays and Saturdays at 22:00 (KST) for 16 episodes.
+It is also available for streaming on Viu in selected regions.

 Synopsis

 Today's Webtoon tells the story of On Ma-eum (Kim Se-jeong), a former judo athlete, who struggles to adapt to her new job as webtoon editor after retiring as an athlete due to an injury.